OpenCubicChunks/CubicChunks/README.md

 #### Other IDEs:

-I don't use any other IDE so I don't know how to do that, but you should be able to find instructions for importing forge mod into your IDE.
+Importing cubic chunks should be the same as any other Forge mod.
+If the IDE has gradle integration, import the mod as gradle project after setting up development environment.

-To run this mod from your IDE you need to add at least the following JVM options:
+To run this mod from your IDE you need to add at least the following JVM option:
 ```
--Dfml.coreMods.load=cubicchunks.asm.CubicChunksCoreMod -Dmixin.env.compatLevel=JAVA_8
+-Dfml.coreMods.load=cubicchunks.asm.CubicChunksCoreMod
 ```

-If you know how to setup development environment in other IDEs - submit pull request adding that information to this file.
+If you use a different IDE and know how to setup development environment in that IDEs - submit pull request adding that information to this file.

 Some other useful options: